maximecb/noisecraft/README.md

 **NOTE: NoiseCraft is a work in progress, and we are looking for contributors to help build and debug it!**

-NoiseCraft is an open source, browser-based visual programming language and platform for sound synthesis and music making that runs your a web browser.
+NoiseCraft is an open source, browser-based visual programming language and platform for sound synthesis and music making that runs your a web browser, with the goal of creating a community for the open exchange of musical ideas.
-The goal is for the app to remain free to use and ad-free for the foreseeable future.
+The plan is for the app to remain free to use and ad-free for the foreseeable future.
-You can try the app at https://noisecraft.app, but please note that it's a work in progress, You may run into bugs, and support for mobile devices is currently poor.
+You can try NoiseCraft at https://noisecraft.app, but please note that it's a work in progress, You may run into bugs, and support for mobile devices is currently poor.
 Reporting bugs and helping us fix them is one way you can contribute to this project.